Star Omnibus Company: Star Omnibus Company

-In 1905 the company purchased some motor buses, but these were unreliable and failed to deliver any profit for the company.
+In 1905, the company purchased some motor buses, but these were unreliable and failed to deliver any profit for the company.
 The situation deteriorated, and the company withdrew the motor buses on 9 August 1907.

-In line with most other bus operators in London, there was a significant drop in profit, and the Star Omnibus Company was unable to withstand the competition from the London Underground and the tramway services.
+In line with most other omnibus operators in London at the time, the Star Omnibus Company was unable to withstand the competition from the London Underground and the tramway services, and profits continued to drop.
 The company was wound up on 21 February 1908.

 Surviving vehicles

-When the company ceased trading, the brother of William Alexander Perry, A.J.
-Perry purchased some vehicles and three of these survived.
+When the company ceased trading, A.J.
+Perry, the brother of William Alexander Perry, purchased some of the company's vehicles; three of these survived to the present day.

 1875 Knifeboard Bus

-This bus was owned by Bertram Mills Circus.
-It was then operated on a service between Chessington South railway station and Chessington Zoo from 1944 to 1948.
-It was obtained by a descendant of Solomon Andrews, John Andrews in 1963.
+This omnibus was owned by Bertram Mills Circus.
+It was operated on a service between Chessington South railway station and Chessington Zoo from 1944 to 1948.
+It was obtained by John Andrews, a descendant of Solomon Andrews, in 1963.
 It was renovated and took part in the George Shillibeer 150th anniversary in 1979.
 It was given to the London Bus Museum in 2007.

 1890 Three Light Garden Seat Bus

-This bus was owned by Bertram Mills Circus.
-It was then operated on a service between Chessington South railway station and Chessington Zoo from 1944 to 1948.
-It was sold to Car Mart, then George Mathey, and put on display at the Tyrwhitt-Drake Museum of Carriages at Maidstone.
-In 1967 it was purchased by Temple Smith of Chicago.
-Back from the United States of America in 1989, it was restored.
-It was given to the London Bus Museum in 2007.
+This omnibus was owned by Bertram Mills Circus.
+It was operated on a service between Chessington South railway station and Chessington Zoo from 1944 to 1948.
+It was sold first to Car Mart and then George Mathey, and it was later put on display at the Tyrwhitt-Drake Museum of Carriages at Maidstone.
+In 1967, it was purchased by Temple Smith of Chicago.
+Returning from the United States in 1989, it was restored and was later given to the London Bus Museum in 2007.

 1890 Four Light Garden Seat Bus

-The bus passed into the ownership of Job Master Robert Barley, then Dollond & Aitchison.
-Bernard Mills bought it in 1948 and then it went to Tim Richards of Gawsworth Hall.
+The omnibus passed into the ownership of Job Master Robert Barley, then Dollond & Aitchison.
+Bernard Mills bought it in 1948, with it later going to Tim Richards of Gawsworth Hall.
 It was renovated and took part in the George Shillibeer 150th anniversary in 1979 and operated a service to London Zoo.
 The Andrews family took it back to Cardiff in 1988 for restoration, and it was given to the London Bus Museum in 2007.
 It is on loan to the Beamish Museum.